-Neither of these standards apply for the site-specific provisions (Division 5) or the Tower Cluster Areas (Clause 6.21E) in Central Sydney.
-Residential accommodation is permitted in the SP5 Zone Metropolitan Centre, meaning the maximum FSR for other uses does not apply.
-There is no maximum residential accommodation FSR in the site-specific clauses or for Tower Clusters which could be relied upon.
+Neither s74(2)(b) or (c) of the Housing SEPP apply.
+Residential accommodation is permitted in the SP5 Zone - Metropolitan Centre, meaning that the maximum FSR for other uses does not apply.
+Meanwhile there is no maximum residential accommodation FSR in the site-specific clauses that can be relied upon.